 E-21 grants are $500 – $5,000.
 Eligible expenses are related to the program development and delivery: travel, room, board, stipend, publication, some training.
 Equipment, such as a new camera or computer, is not eligible.
 Faculty applicants should note the additional criteria.

 Any Episcopalian in any accredited seminary community or local formation program (ie. diocesan school, Iona Collaborative) is eligible.
-This includes students, faculty or staff) or the Episcopalian spouse or partner of a seminary student, faculty or staff member.
+This includes students, faculty or staff or the Episcopalian spouse or partner of a student, faculty or staff member.
 Students (and spouses) who have completed their course work within the past year are also eligible.
 Call or email the Executive Director with questions about eligibility.